|

 The life expectancy (viability) of Anthurium seed is short.
 If

-they die in transit the purchaser is going to want their money back!
+they die in transit the buyer is going to want their money back!

-they will likely produce nothing in only a few weeks.
-I'm not sure if
+perfectly, they will likely produce nothing in only a few weeks.
+I'm

-the people who make these kinds of l offers truly understand how short the
+not sure if the people who make these kinds of requests truly understand how

-seed viability actually is, as well as how long, and how difficult, it is to
+short the seed viability actually is as well as how long and

 Even though I grow many rare